AhsanSN/Compendium-for-Games/README.md

 - Mainly for the University projects, ie if a student create a game as a part of some course, they can add it to this compandium.

 ## Update
 Haven't started the work yet.
-Will work on it after exams.
+Trying to find motivation.